-Treating Hodgkin Disease in Children
+Treating Hodgkin Lymphoma in Children

-Treatment of Hodgkin disease in children is slightly different from the treatment for adults.
+Treatment of Hodgkin lymphoma in children is slightly different from the treatment for adults.
 Children’s bodies tend to tolerate chemotherapy better in the short term than adults do.
 But some side effects are more likely to occur in children.
 And because some of these side effects could be long-term, children who survive their cancer need careful attention for the rest of their lives.

 Since the 1960s, most children and teens with cancer have been treated at special centers designed for them.
 Being treated in these centers offers the advantage of having a team of specialists who are experienced with the differences between adult and childhood cancers, as well as the unique needs of children with cancer and their families.
 This team usually includes pediatric oncologists, surgeons, radiation oncologists, pathologists, pediatric oncology nurses, and nurse practitioners.